DavidLapous/multipers-signed-measure/README.md

 ## Contributions
 Hannah Schreiber

-Feel free to contribute, report a bug on a pipeline, or ask for documentation by opening an issue. **Any** contribution is welcome.
+Feel free to contribute, report a bug on a pipeline, or ask for documentation by opening an issue.<br>
+**Any** contribution is welcome.